 47.4 % of Single Mothers Work in Part Time Jobs Which Are Low in Pay

-According to Research on National Mother-Child Households (2011), 47.4% of single mothers work in part time jobs which are often paid on an hourly basis.
+thcording to Research on National Mother-Child Households (2011), 47.4% of single mothers work in part time jobs which are often paid on an hourly basis.
 Since these jobs are often low in pay, they are often required to work two or even three of these jobs to make ends meet.
 Compared to this, only 8% of single fathers work in such jobs.

 Why are single mothers disadvantaged in the job market?

-For single mothers, it is difficult to work full time when the children are still young.
+For single mothers, it is difficult to work full time when their children are still young.
 As stated above, responsibilities toward their children often conflict with job hours so the employer sees them as less useful.
 Hence they are less likely to be offered a full time position which may include long work hours.
 With part time jobs, it is possible to have a colleague take over the single mother`s shift in times of child-related emergencies.
 She can also choose to move her shift beforehand if there is a conflict with school events.

 How Low is the Salary for Part Time Jobs?

-I teach English part time and in the hopes of looking for another job in addition, I often look for job ads online on a daily basis.
+I teach English part time and in hopes of looking for an additional job, I often look for job ads online on a daily basis.
 The minimum wage in the area I live in is 950 yen ($8.58 USD) per hour.
 There are few jobs that pay more than 2,000 yen ($18.06).
 One of the most common jobs for women in their 30s and above is the convenience store clerk, where the salary usually starts around 950 yen/hour, and increases to 1050 yen/hour ($9.58 USD) if the work hour is after 10 pm.
 The same is true for those working in restaurants and bars.
 At least $1354 per month is needed for living expenses if a single mother is to raise a child alone, so you can imagine holding a job such as a convenience store clerk or a waitress will require many long hours of work!

 The Income and Expenses of a Single Mother Household